EliasRut/distant-stars/BRIDGE_CONTROL.md

 ```

 This function was supposed to return a **boolean value** stating whether or not the current user
-should have access right to the main systems.
-But since it's just you on board, you can just fix
+should have access rights to the main systems.
+But since it's just you on board, you can fix
-this for now by just always granting access.
+this for now by simply always granting access.
 To do that, let the function return **true**.

 ## Fix telemetry data
 Find the function called **getStarSystemName**.
 It should look like this: